 I had a wild and crazy fantasy when I first started my fitness journey.
 I envisioned a fitness program that didn’t require a gym membership or fancy equipment.
 I dreamed of exercise that could be done anywhere at any time.
 My fantasy wasn’t just to find exercise methods that got me in shape, but also gave me the freedom to live a much less restrictive lifestyle.
 I didn’t want to feel like I had to rely on a gym or costly home fitness equipment.

-My dream lead me down many paths that included basic calisthenics exercises and dynamic tension exercises.
+My dream led me down many paths that included basic calisthenics exercises and dynamic tension exercises.
 During my junior year in college, I put these ideas to the test as I studied in Japan without access to any fitness facilities whatsoever.
 While I wouldn’t say my gym free program was a failure, I certainly couldn’t say it was much of a success.

 When I got back to the states I threw in the towel and got heavily involved in using fitness equipment.
 I joined a number of gyms and I even sold my own bed to stuff my little apartment full of weights and cardio equipment.
 I simply figured that going gym free was okay, but if you really wanted results, you needed some serious gear.

 While my use of equipment produced the fitness results I was looking for, I had to admit that it wasn’t the most efficient.
 It wasn’t always easy to take time on vacation to find and use a gym for an hour or two each day.
 It was a pain to move all of that equipment every time I changed residence.
-It was a very frustrating when things broke down and had to be fixed.
+It was very frustrating when things broke down and had to be fixed.
 I loved the fitness I had, but still felt like my fitness was at the mercy of my equipment resources.
 I didn’t like feeling so vulnerable.

 About 5 years ago, my dream of being gym free caught a second wind.
 The idea had fresh legs, not because I wanted the freedom, but because I was coming across new information.
 In a few months time, I stumbled upon a few choice books and websites that suggested that not only could bodyweight training bring great results, but even better results than the typical gym workout.
 This proposition piqued my curiosity.
 Was it possible?
 Could it really come to be?